 Standing on a hill, Ispica is surrounded by a stunning natural park and archaeological attractions.
 The town is also just a short drive from the marvellous beaches of Marispica, the nearby coastal region.
 With wide expanses of sand and dunes, as well as the clear blue waters of the Mediterranean, Ispica offers something for everyone.

 As you’ll find all over Sicily, Ispica has a fresh food market where you can stock up on BBQ supplies.
+You'll find a few shops and local markets, as well as larger supermarkets.
 The region is also famed for its wealth of succulent Pachino tomatoes that you must try!
-Ispica also has a few larger supermarkets.

 The area around Ispica is famous for its caves and gorges.
 Known as the Parco della Forza and housing the Cava d’Ispica, there are an amazing number of burial chambers or catacombs to explore.
 History buffs may like to join a guided tour which often incorporates historic churches such as Santa Maria and San Nicola in Ispica.

-The UNESCO protected Baroque towns of Modica, Scicli and Noto are all reachable in approximately 30 minutes’ driving.
+The UNESCO protected Baroque towns of Modica, Scicli and Noto are all reachable in approximately 35 minutes’ driving.
 Each has their own unique charm, from the grand, honey tinted buildings of Noto to the winding staircases of Modica.
 Fans of the Inspector Montalbano detective series will love Scicli, which is prominently used as a filming location for the show.
+You can scale the steps up to the church of San Matteo perched high above the town for magnificent views